system-er/Godot3DInterpreter/README.md

 - want contact? send message in godot-forum (systemerror)

 # Last changes:
-- added new command PRINTOUT and ERASE
+- added new commands PRINTOUT and ERASE